slanden/vscode-pdml/pdml/plugins.md

 `path` is a file path to a *.mjs* file that exports a `completions()` function, which should return a list of VS Code Completions.

+> Important: This path will be used at runtime, so if the file passes through a build tool make sure the path points to the final build artifact.

 `includes` is an optional list of other vocabulary `id`s to include in this vocabulary.
 The completions shown will be the combined set of completions expected for the `language`, as well as from `includes`.

 #### Vocabularies with their own file extension